Get emergency flood assistance now

 2. Stay inside and move to the most elevated position in your home

-Ride out the worst of the storm and flooding in the part of your home that’s most likely to stay safe and dry.
+If you decide not to or are unable to evacuate, ride out the worst of the storm and flooding in the part of your home that’s most likely to stay safe and dry.

 3. Do not drive

-4. Empty the fridge
+4. Empty and open the fridge

 Empty out your fridge and freezer, and leave the doors open so that they fill with water.
-It sounds weird but if your refrigerator is left closed, it could float on the water and cause damage.
+It sounds weird, but if your refrigerator is left closed, it could float on the water and cause damage.

 5. Sandbag the plumbing

-Flood preparedness: after a flood
+Flood preparation after a flood

 1. Do not touch floodwater